-Users often wonder what these programs are and why they are running on a Microsoft-built OS.
-A number of users even think of removing them from their systems but is the process that easy?
+Users often wonder what these programs are and why they run on a Microsoft-built OS.
+Several users even consider removing them from their systems, but is the process that easy?
 You see, the following modules are not a part of the active Windows pool (i.e. they run in the background).
-So, does it mean that they are some malware or spyware that have been deployed by Cisco to steal user-information?
-Is it fine to uninstall these programs?
+So, does it mean they are some malware or spyware deployed by Cisco to steal user information?
+Is it OK to uninstall these programs?
 How to uninstall these programs from the system?
 If you have these questions in your mind right now then don’t worry, we are here to guide you.

 What is Akamai Netsession Client?
 Should I remove it from my PC?